joshuayanggithub/SATautograder/README.md

 If you take the picture too-zoomed-out like above it won't work.

+Drag the photo into the folder of this file, make sure it isn't some random folder like Desktop but a exclusive one.

 In the settings file, type the year/date of the test (KA PT#3 or May 2018 U.S.) you are checking, the section of the test (reading/writing), and other options.
 When you run scanner.py, the program auto grades your test and gives you a score as well as all the questions you missed.

 The 'answers.txt' file has all the reading/writing test answers for all CB practice tests #1-10 as well as a lot of QAS assesment answers i.e. May 2019 or May 2017.
 If you want to add any extras that I missed, use the **same** format I use in the file.